 That passion doesn’t always show itself in the best of ways.
 It’s something I’m as guilty of as the next person.
 We want to see certain characters in certain movies.
 We love watching Jason and Michael Myers come back to do their thing.
 People never really want anything different.
 Sometimes they open up to it when they actually get it, but often they don’t.

 There are ideas that I’d want to see, but that I know I probably don’t actually want to see.
 A story needs a point and a direction and whether it takes a good or bad direction, a different direction should be encouraged at least once in awhile.

-Keeping in mind that all of this is subjective, we’re going to take a look at eight movies that have a pretty strong backlash from the fans, or have at least experienced such in the past.
-They’re features that I don’t think would have totally worked if the director had given the fans exactly what they wanted.
+Keeping in mind that all of this is subjective, we’re going to take a look at eight movies that had a pretty strong backlash from the fans, or have experienced such in the past.
+They’re features that I don’t think would have totally worked if the creative team had given fans exactly what they wanted.